 Using the Banks

 Actually going in to your bank and seeing a cashier or personal banker is an absolute nightmare.
 They only open part-time, usually between 08:00 and 13:00 and rarely have enough cashiers to deal with the scrum.
 In general, I find the banks so busy they’re almost unusable.
 On many occasions I’ve spent over an hour waiting in line and still not had a chance to see a cashier and ended up having to leave as I just didn’t have time.
-This can be very frustrating, so avoid going in to the bank unless absolutely necessary.
-These are very busy parts of the island though, so if you’re living elsewhere, perhaps you wont have this issue.
+This can be very frustrating, so avoid going into the bank unless absolutely necessary.

 A bank is a hugely personal thing and not everyone will have the same experiences.
-I personally use BOV and would recommend them to anyone looking to open a bank account in Malta.
-HSBC is the next biggest on the island, and a popular choice.
+I personally use BOV and would recommend them, mainly for a lack of better options.
+HSBC is the next biggest on the sland, and a popular choice.
 Other options include Banif and APS, neither of which I’ve been unsure about in the past, but which these days seem to be the better banks for foreigners.
 Read on and make up your own mind on opening a bank account in Malta.